-Plans to convert former Crewe takeaway into new shop and apartments
+Plans resubmitted to convert old Crewe takeaway into new shop and apartments

 Plans have been submitted to convert a former Chinese takeaway in Crewe into a new convenience store with upper floor flats.